Ebenezer Parkes

 Sir Edward Ebenezer Parkes (1848 – 29 June 1919) was an English Liberal Unionist politician who served as Member of Parliament (MP) for Birmingham Central.

+Born in Tipton, Parkes was the son of an ironmaster.
+Joining his father's business, he became a prominent local businessman.
+He was appointed JP for Birmingham in 1892 and served on the city council for a number of years.

 When the Liberal Unionist John Albert Bright stood down at the 1895 general election, Parkes was elected in his place to the House of Commons.
 He held the seat until the constituency was abolished for the 1918 general election, sitting as a Conservative after the Conservatives and Liberal Unionists merged in 1912.